 Malheur National Forest fire officials are monitoring conditions on the Forest and preparing to implement the fall prescribed fire program.
 Prescribed fires, also known as controlled burns, refer to the planned and controlled use of fire by a team of highly skilled fire managers under specific conditions.
 During the late summer and early fall months, the Forest has a number of planning units, ranging in size from 150 acres up to 4000 acres, scheduled for prescribed fire operations.

 Prescribed fires are conducted within specific parameters including temperature, relative humidity, fuel moisture, and wind speed.
 Implementation is dependent upon these and other necessary conditions.
-Should conditions allow, crews may start operations on some smaller units as early as Friday, September 13, 2019.

 |Current as of|

 Blue Mountain Ranger District will be working in the Galena unit 40b and continue monitoring conditions for further ignitions.

 Emigrant Creek Ranger District will begin ignitions on a 200 acre under burn in the Silvies Unit 7, tomorrow, November 13.
 The unit is 3 miles south west of Silvies River crossing off of National Forest System road 31.
 This will be a two day ignition process.

 Prairie City Ranger District will begin ignition of hand pile units near Dans Creek area and in the Elk 16 project area, starting tomorrow, November 13 into Wednesday.
 Fire staff will monitor conditions to possibly begin jackpot burning in the Elk 16 M units starting Thursday and Friday.